 Stipends are based on years of previous training and are set each year by Memorial’s Graduate Training Committee and the Department Chair.
-Stipends are determined by level of postgraduate training.
-In 2009, stipends began at approximately $65,000 for a PGY 5 level.
-Stipends typically increase by four to six percent each year.
+In 2020, stipends began at approximately $91,000 for a PGY 5 level.
+Stipends typically increase by six to eight percent each year.

 Appointments are for a 12-month period.
 The academic year begins July 1 and continues through June 30.
 The optional second year of the program is available by mutual agreement of the Program Director, Chairman, and the fellow.